BAL-ROCS-BUT-COOL/calib-proj/README.md

 <div align="center">
-<h1>CalibProj: Automatic Calibration of a Multi-Camera System <br>
+<h1>CalibProj: Automatic Calibration of a Multi-Camera System
-with Limited Overlapping Fields of View  <br>
+with Limited Overlapping Fields of View
 for 3D Surgical Scene Reconstruction

 </h1>